DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

             - FCoE typically requires 🧠10 Gbps Ethernet in order to support the Fibre Channel protocol.
             - FCoE used to encapsulate Fibre Channel over Ethernet networks
             - with this technology, FCoE operates at Layer 2, but the Fibre Channel operates as a Network layer (OSI layer 3) protocol, replacing IP as the payload of a standard Ethernet network.
 So FCoE often relies on an underlying Layer 3 infrastructure (such as IP) to handle network routing and management tasks.
         - 🔴**Internet Small Computer Sysetms Interface (iSCSI)**: operating at 🧠Network Layer (OSI layer 3), iSCSI is a network storage standard based on IP, used to enable location-independent file storage, transmission, and retrieval over LAN, WAN, or public internet connections.
-It encapsulates SCSI commands and responses within TCP/IP packets, which means it operates over IP networks at the transport layer (Layer 4) but leverages the network's Layer 3 capabilities for addressing and routing.
+It encapsulates SCSI commands and responses within TCP/IP packets, which means it operates over IP networks at the transport layer (Layer 4) but leverages the network's Layer 3 capabilities for addressing and routing. iSCSI is a converged protocol that allows location-independent file services over traditional network technologies.
+It costs less than traditional Fibre Channel.
         - 🔴**Multiprotocol Label Switching (MPLS)**: a WAN protocol that operates at both layer 2 and 3 and does label switching; MPLS is a high-throughput/high-performance network technology that directs data across a network based on 🧠short path labels rather than longer network addresses.
 It requires the first router in the path to determine the full path the packet will travel, removing the need for other routers in the path to make independent determinations.
         - 🔴**Voice over Internet Protocol (VoIP)**: a tunneling mechanism that encapsulates audio, video, and other data into IP packets to support voice calls and multimedia collab
             - VoIP is considered a converged protocol because it combines audio and video encapsulation technology (operating as application layer protocols) with the protocol stack of TCP/IP